COMP2150-24s1/level-design-assessment-Mingyou-Han/README.md

 ### Name: [Mingyou Han]
 ### Student number: [46991808]

 ## 1. Player Experience

 ### 1.1.
 Discovery

-Discovery is a type of soft-fun where the reward is insight and knowledge gained.Therefore, in this game, the fun of discovery is aimed firstly at uncovering more of the game's mechanics such as jump-melee-dash.
+Discovery is a type of soft fun where the reward is insight and knowledge gained.
+Therefore, in this game, the fun of discovery is aimed firstly at uncovering more of the game's mechanics such as jump-melee-dash.
 Learning more about hidden dynamics within the game rewards players as players gain insight.
 Breakables are placed to help facilitate the learning process of the melee dash.
 ![First introduction to melee and how it impacts air movement](<Melee Dash .png>)
 ![How Dash needs to be used](Dash.png)

 These serves are a call back to the initial start of the level where players may recall (or through a second playthrough)  that they can “cheat” the game by melee-dashing right after spawn to unlock “path 2”.
-Which the level is designed to complete quicker as all 3 keys are piled at the top section.
+Which the level is designed to be completed quicker as all 3 keys are piled at the top section.

 ![Path2](DASHpath2.png)